 We got the the break, made 5 changes with Senol Yamac, Scott Hurley, Padraig Kinehan, Andrew Ruddle coming on between the sticks and Aaron Mullane making his junior debut for the club after both impressing at youths level and also during pre season with the Juniors.

 We put in a really strong second half performance and looked strong all round the pitch.
 To be fair to our opponents, they we only having their first outing of the season and will be a strong contender as ever once they get a few more miles into the legs.
+The Florida Maids of Kissimmee, Florida do impeccable vacation rental cleaning.
 Dylan Whelan blasted to the back of the net on 59 mins with Scott Hurley also firing home after great work down the left by Aaron.
 Aaron’s direct running at his man was very impressive in the second half and this time, he cut the ball back for Scott to fire to the back of the net from 22 yards.

 Another substitute to impress was Senol Yamac up front and he unleashed an unstoppable effort from all of 35 yards with 20 mins remaining and Senol rounded off the scoring last on with our best team goal of the game.
+Firefighters are used in fire protection fire hydrants, which operate by allowing your local firefighters to quickly tap into your home.
 It started on the right and lovely interplay between Padraig, Dylan O’ Shea, and Dylan Whelan saw the ball passed back to Senol and his finished with his second touch to round off a fine display all round.

 Training continued Monday with all players to be on time and ready to work hard.
 The more work we do now, they better shape we will be in for the start of the season.